tolauwae/phd-thesis/src/oop/oop.typ

 The closure consists of the code which performs the action over the non-transferable resource.
  The transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
  The transfer function $r$, produces the state $s'$ that has been altered by execution the action given the state $s$ after executing the action on the client.
- We refer to elements of named tuples, such as the transfer function as $a_{transfer}$.
+ We refer to elements of named tuples, such as the transfer function as $a_(transfer)$.

 The execution of a WebAssembly program is defined by a small-step reduction relation over the configuration $\{s;v^*;e^*\}$, denoted as #wasmarrow, where  $i$ refers to the index of the currently executing module as shown in figure @oop:fig:invoking.
 The WebAssembly semantics makes use of administrative operators to deal with control constructs, for example $call i$ denotes a call to a function with index $i$ .
 To mark the extend of an active control struct, expressions are wrapped into labels.
 Evaluation context $L^k$ are used in the #smallcaps("Label") rule to unravel the nesting of $k$ labels, allowing to focuses on the currently evaluation expressions $e*$.
-This rule, as defined in the WebAssembly semantics, is important for defining the out-of-place debugger semantics because it allows capturing the current continuation, (i.e. $L^k[ ]$) , just before invoking a remote call.
+This rule, as defined in the WebAssembly semantics, is important for defining the out-of-place debugger semantics because it allows capturing the current continuation, (i.e. $L^k [ ]$) , just before invoking a remote call.
 //To accommodate the semantics of the out-of-place debugger, we make a small modification to the semantics of WebAssembly, by adding a special label $Inv$ for invoking a series of WebAssembly instructions.

 Naturally, the semantics of actions needs to be define both for when the debugger is active and during normal execution.